JonElsey/python-fundamentals-course-day2/_episodes/07-next-steps.md

   e.g. ``help(np.sum)`` (assuming the ``import numpy as np`` syntax from earlier)

+* Use Conda environments!

+  So far during this course, we have only used the "base" Anaconda environment.
+An environment is effectively like a fresh install of Python.
+This can be very useful when working with libraries, as often they will be dependent on other libraries; when one is updated it can cause everything to stop working, or perhaps two different libraries need two different versions of another library to work.

+You can create a new Conda environment from the command line using:

+``conda create --name <your_name_here> python``.

+Or to create one with a specific version of python, in this case an environment called ``waves_project``:

+``conda create --name waves_project python=3.9``.

+This will create a blank slate Python, from which you can install libraries etc. again (you will need to install Jupyter notebook in this environment if you want to use these, via ``conda install jupyter``)
 # Other useful libraries for scientific computing (useful to be aware of, although you likely won't use some of these until much later)

 * Scipy - algorithms for scientific computing - useful for statistics, working with matrices, probability distribution functions, optimisation problems, interpolation/extrapolation and differential equations